 Hi, welcome to The Arthritis Fight!
 I hope this website can provide you with valuable information and tools in order to better cope with the pain of chronic inflammation, let’s fight back and regain control of our health and life!

-8th November 2013, it was a Friday and I was at work, my last day before my week off which I would be spending decorating mine and my partners first home.
+8th November 2013, it was a Friday and I was at work, my last day before my week off which I would be spending decorating mine and my wife’s first home.

 If I’m honest I wasn’t that excited about the prospect of decorating but looking back now I would have happily got my brushes and rollers out as soon as I finished work if I knew then what I know now.

 You see I wouldn’t get that decorating done, not that week or even that year!

 On that Friday morning at approximately 9:30 am I suffered an accident breaking my leg and my ankle in 2 places.

 I won’t go into all the details but at one point that day sitting in the accident and emergency department at the hospital, I faced the prospect of losing my foot as the breaks had caused blood flow to stop reaching my foot.

 Alas, I still have the foot and by that I mean it’s still attached not I have it in a jar on the mantle piece.